vrokad/build-guide/topic/k2c-qli-build-ga/howto_build.rst

    |imageLayerWorkspace|

-   .. note:: Advanced developers can still build their own eSDK by following the steps mentioned in `Advanced procedure <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-51/advanced-procedure.html>`__.
+   .. note:: Advanced developers can still build their own eSDK by following the steps mentioned in `Advanced procedures <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-51/advanced-procedure.html>`__.

 7. Run the following command to set the ``ESDK_ROOT`` variable: